SheepyChris/Simply-Love-OutFox/README.md

 Simply Love is a StepMania 5.x theme for the post-ITG community.

-It features a clean and simple design, offers numerous data-driven features not implemented by the StepMania 5 engine, and allows the current generation of ITG fans to breathe new life into the game they've known for over a decade.
+It features a clean and simple design, offers numerous data-driven features, and allows the current generation of ITG fans to breathe new life into the game they've known for over a decade.

 Simply Love was originally designed and implemented for a previous version of StepMania (SM3.95) by hurtpiggypig.
 For more information on that version of Simply Love, check here: https://www.youtube.com/watch?v=OtcWy5m6-CQ